springernature/boomcatch/doc/validators/README.md

 the request,
 then signal whether
 to continue processing or fail.
+A common reason
+to define your own validator
+is to implement nonce validation, as a preventative measure against denial-of-service attacks.
 If the validator returns `true`, processing continues and the remaining extensions